AdoptOpenJDK/jdk9-jigsaw/CONTRIBUTING.md

 Thank you for your suggestions!

+See [License](LICENSE) document to find out about the licensing terms and conditions.

 **Let this repo be a brain-dump of every way to do things in JDK 9 and Jigsaw, please this repo with everyone in your dev. communities and local user groups**